 To facilitate collaborative research teams with the required capacity and capability to undertake the proposed research, up to 15 CIs may be included as members of the research team.
-If you include more than 15 CIs as members of the research team, your application will be considered ineligible.
+If you include more than 15 CIs, your application will be considered ineligible.

-A person must not be named as a Chief Investigator (CI) on more than one application submitted to this grant opportunity.
-If a person is named as a CI on more than one application, both applications will be considered ineligible.
+A person must not be named as a CI on more than one application submitted to this grant opportunity.
+If a person is named as a CI on more than one application, all of those applications will be considered ineligible.

-See also section 6.2.
+See also section 7.2.